nolotiro/nolotiro.org/README.md

 ## Test setup

-Running `bin/rake` will run all the tests, that should always pass only a freshly downloaded copy a nolotiro's master.
+Running `bin/rake` will run all the tests, that should always pass on a freshly downloaded copy a nolotiro's master.

 Some of our integration tests use `poltergeist` + `phantomjs` to run against a